 The original poverty index provided a range of income cutoffs adjusted by such factors as family size, sex of family head, number of children under 18 years old, and farm-nonfarm residence.
 At the core of this definition of poverty was the economy food plan, the least costly of four nutritionally adequate food plans designed by the Department of Agriculture.
 It was determined by the Department of Agriculture's 1955 survey of food consumption that families of three or more persons spent approximately one-third of their income on food; the poverty level for these families was therefore set at three times the cost of the economy food plan.
-For smaller families and persons living alone, the cost of the relatively larger fixed expenses of these smaller households.
+For smaller families and persons living alone, the cost of the economy food plan was multiplied by factors that were slightly higher in order to compensate for the relatively larger fixed expenses of these smaller households.
 Annual revisions of these SSA poverty cutoffs were based on price changes of the items in the economy food budget.